 He doubles down:

+I'm happy to join the chorus: Slavery violates fundamental human rights!
 "But," you object, "you don't really mean it!"
 Yes, I do.
 To a deep pragmatist, declarations about human rights are, when properly deployed, like wedding vows… we can appeal to rights when moral matters have been settled.

 Greene sets out to give us a tool, a manual mode that can solve even the most difficult moral problems across warring tribes.
 It's a tool so powerful we can justify murdering a man whose only crime is wearing a backpack.
-But when presented with the easiest of moral problems, he tosses it aside to appease sacred tribal rights.
+But when presented with slavery, the easiest of moral problems, he tosses it aside to appease sacred tribal rights.
 He wants to eat his cake and have it too.

-Liberals, on the other hand, will want to spend more on public healthcare.
-This is very kind of them.
-But at the extreme, they will say things like "you can't put a numerical value on human life."
+On the other hand, those above the line will want to spend more on public healthcare.
+Those close to the line will still offer utilitarian explanations, but, when pressed, the group as a whole will also agree that their ultimate motivation is sympathetic.
+At the extreme, they will say things like "you can't put a numerical value on human life."
 A beautiful sentiment that a functioning DLPFC tells us cannot be true.